i-like-trains72/optifine-resourcepack-conversion/README.md

 ---

 ### Steps:
 Note: If you have no idea how to do this, follow the steps below.
-If you have went into the instance folder, and this is all really simple, just extract to the root instance's folder and skip to step 10 *after* launching the game.
+If you have went into the instance folder in the past and know what you're doing, and this is all really simple for you, just extract to the root instance's folder and skip to step 10 *after* launching the game.

 1) Download the latest release from the releases page.
 2) Extract the .zip into a separate folder.
 Do NOT extract the resourcepack after extracting the release, it is a .zip by default and will not work if you extract it.